roman-dvorak/AIRDOS04/README.md

   - Rechargeable accumulators integrated with data storage in the hot-swap module called [BATDATUNIT01](https://docs.dos.ust.cz/airdos/BATDATUNIT01)
     - The changeable module allows new possible features in the future like GNSS-based position logging with a revised module
   - One month of continuous logging for a single accumulator charge
-  - Easy activation by insertion of BATDATUNIT module to the device
+  - Easy activation by insertion of BATDATUNIT module into the device
+  - Data download without special software (Mass storage media)
+  - Continuously incrementing time marks (Unique logging time from every measurement)

 ## Where to get it?